Godrigos/gocra/README.md

 Neverthelss it is already capable of monitoring jobs status and downloading results.

-You need a _cra_auth.json_ file (the source code contais an example that can be edited) in your user home folder containing you credentias used to login to Cipres API.
+You need a _cra_auth.json_ file (the source code contais an example that can be edited) in your user home folder containing you credentials used to login to Cipres API.

 ```json
 {